SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_adc/readme.md

 ### VCOM Setup

-- The Docklight tool's setup instructions are provided below..
+- The Serial Console tool's setup instructions are provided below..

 ![Figure: VCOM_setup](resources/readme/vcom.png)

 ## Loading Application on Simplicity Studio

-1. With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on to ADC Example application as shown below.
+1. With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on to SL_ULP ADC Example application as shown below.

 ![Figure: Selecting Example project](resources/readme/image500b.png)